This Applebee's Quesadilla Burger is the perfect restaurant copycat made lighter at home, right down to the Mexi-ranch sauce!

 - Extra-lean ground beef – ground turkey can be used for a leaner option.

-- Flour tortillas – you can try using whole-wheat tortillas or even corn tortillas.
+- Flour tortillas – use whole-wheat or corn tortillas instead.

 - Pico de gallo – use store-bought for easy prep or make your own.
-You could also swap out for your favourite salsa.
+Salsa would also work.

-- Iceberg lettuce – romaine lettuce would also work.
+- Iceberg lettuce – swap out for romaine lettuce.

 Mexi-ranch sauce